Project Progress

 ▪︎ 503

-Around 503 times each week, the Metro Rail will run, delivering passengers to the first-floor rail station inside the DL&W. Annually, this equals over 26,000 trains visiting the terminal.
+Approximately 503 times each week, the Metro Rail will transport passengers to the first-floor rail station located inside the DL&W. Annually, this translates to over 26,000 trains visiting the terminal.

 ▪︎ 273

-The average number of ticketed performances and private events held at the DL&W project’s indoor venue annually is estimated at over 250.
+An estimated average number of ticketed performances and private events held at the DL&W project’s indoor venue annually.

 ▪︎ 14*